This project started in 2003, in collaboration with Plastic Surgeon Dr. Vasu Karri to teach inguinal hernia repair to trainee surgeons.

-Earlier work on inguinal hernia repair (IHR) using a haptic/force feedback interface is shown in a movie.
+Earlier work on inguinal hernia repair (IHR) using a haptic/force feedback interface is shown in the movie below.

 The figures below show some snapshots of an open surgery simulation with haptic/force feedback.
 The figures show the scene with bump mapping off (left) and on (right) respectively.